Our commitment to equality

-The Equality Act 2010 contains the public sector Equality Duty, the aim of which is to support good decision-making by ensuring public bodies consider how different people will be affected by their activities, helping them to deliver policies and services which are efficient and effective; accessible to all and which meet different people's needs.
+See the Equality Act 201o guidance on GOV.UK which, contains the public sector Equality Duty, the aim of which is to support good decision-making by ensuring public bodies consider how different people will be affected by their activities, helping them to deliver policies and services which are efficient and effective; accessible to all and which meet different people's needs.

 The Equality Duty is supported by specific duties which we, as a local authority, have to meet.

 - Publish information to show compliance with the Equality Duty, at least annually.

 - Set and publish equality objectives at least every four years.

 The information we publish must show that we have had due regard to the need to:

 - Eliminate unlawful discrimination, harassment and victimisation and any other conduct prohibited by the Equality Act.

 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

 - Foster good relations between people who share a protected characteristic and people who do not share it.

 The protected characteristics covered by the Equality Duty are: